Last updated: May 7, 2015

 it can be a time of increased memory

 For family members who care for those with dementia, witnessing

 an increase in their loved one's symptoms of disorientation at

 sunset can be nothing short of troubling, if not also painful,

-researchers believe the flurry of activity toward the end of the
+believe the flurry of activity toward the end of the day as the

 lack of activity after the dinner hour may also be a

 Low Light: As the sun goes down, the quality of

 available light may diminish and shadows may increase, making

 Internal Imbalances: Some researchers even